 Site traffic can tell you a lot about your customers and your potential customers.
 Everything from the site they visited before they came to yours, to where they go afterward, to how long they spend on your site can let you shape and define how your business runs online.
 And the same is true of optimizing your browser-based push notifications, from picking the right value proposition to finding the right pages to offer them the opt-in in the first place.

+What are your users telling you?Site traffic can tell you a lot about your customers and your potential customers.
+Everything from the site they visited before they came to yours, to where they go afterward, to how long they spend on your site can let you shape and define how your business runs online.
+And the same is true of optimizing your browser-based push notifications, from picking the right value proposition to finding the right pages to offer them the opt-in in the first place.
+Where Do They Come From?
 The site your customers arrive at your business from can tell you a lot about them.
 One of the most common ways to figure out spikes in traffic is to look at this, for example.
 But don’t just pay attention to spikes, but the long-term trends.
 If a specific web forum, a social media presence, or another type of site is driving steady traffic, it’s worth taking a look at how your business is presented there, and why this audience is interested in your business in the first place.
 If they’re coming to you for a specific product, or if you’re being recommended for specific services, it’s worth keying your push notification values to those.